 Authoritative reviews contribute greatly to our journal and we are interested in comprehensive, well-written articles that describe cutting-edge developments in any field of neuroscience for a general audience.
 Authors are expected to cover controversies in the field and propose their own viewpoints in an unbiased and justifiable way.
 In particular, the review should not be dominated by the authors’ own work.
-Reviews are usually 30,000 to 50,000 characters in length (including an abstract of no more than 150 words, excluding the references and title) and 3-6 schematic illustrations are strongly encouraged.
+Review is usually 30,000 to 50,000 characters in length (including an abstract of no more than 150 words, excluding the references and title) and 3-6 schematic illustrations are strongly encouraged.
 Reviews are often contributed by leaders in the field and solicited by the editors.
 Authors are encouraged to submit a letter of inquiry (including with a review proposal) to the editorial office (email@example.com) before the submission.

 Letter to the Editor

 Neuroscience Bulletin welcomes Method articles on novel experimental techniques in any area of basic neuroscience.
 The Method can be written in the Research Article format while the content should follow the criteria described below.
 The description of the method must be accompanied by its validation, its application to an important biological question, and results illustrating its performance in comparison to available approaches.
 The manuscript will be judged on its novelty and general interest, through assessments of performance and comprehensive technical descriptions that facilitate immediate application.
 The detailed step-by-step procedure must be described in the form of flow charts for readers easily to comprehend.
 Additional annotation for key procedures and special treatments are encouraged.
 In addition, please note that Neuroscience Bulletin no longer accepts Method papers on neurosurgery, surgical techniques, or any other clinically-related technical studies.

 Submitted manuscripts should be divided into the following sections: